Wang Huapeng

-Wang Huapeng (王华鹏; born 5 August 1999) is a Chinese footballer currently playing as a right-back for Guangxi Pingguo Haliao.
+Wang Huapeng (王华鹏; born 5 August 1999) is a Chinese footballer currently playing as a right-back.

 Club career

 Wang Huapeng was promoted to the senior team of Guangzhou R&F within the 2020 Chinese Super League season and would make his debut in a league game on 16 August 2020 against Dalian Professional F.C. in a 1-0 victory.